TAG-Research/lotus/docs/sem_join.rst

 Overview
 ----------
-The sem_join operator in LOTUS enables intelligent data merging by leveraging semantic understanding to match records from two datasets based on a natural language query. sem_join uses language models to evaluate the contextual alignment between rows in the two datasets.
+The sem_join operator in joins to datasets according to the langex, which specifies a predicate in natural language.
-This makes it a powerful tool for integrating data where relationships are implied or semantically nuanced.

-Additionally, the operator supports cascade-based optimization to reduce computational overhead by using lightweight models for simpler cases while reserving larger models for more complex evaluations.

 Motivation
 -----------